 Andrew Barker, PT & Nutrition Program Coordinator at Life Time San Antonio 281

 A general recommendation I tell my clients at Life Time is drinking at least half your body weight in water each and every day.
 This may seem like a daunting task, but we have to remember our body runs off of water when processing nutrients, absorbing nutrients and even discarding things from the body as well.
 Along with this, water can also be beneficial in helping us fight diseases and ward off sickness, especially during cold and flu season.
 Being dehydrated can really place our bodies in a lower immune response, so make an effort to drink plenty of water.
+We all know that drinking more water is good for you, but it can be hard to stick with this habit if you’re not in love with the taste of tap or bottled water.

 As the flu and cold season moves along, here are several tips for hydration that we need to remember: